xsf3190/oracle-to-github-backup/README.md

 ```

 ## Ideas for Use
-1. Include in Terraform process triggered by Github Action to create new instance of adfreesites web application.
+1. Provide a secure and reliable off-site backup solution.
 2. Make current and historical code available for easy reference / sharing.
-3. Provide a secure and reliable off-site backup solution.
-4. Implement an automated backup / restore cycle between 2 Oracle Cloud databases (see "import_schema.sql")
+3. Provide an automatic backup / restore cycle betweeen 2 databases.
-5. Deploy an environment to test new Oracle software versions.
+4. Deploy an environment to test a new Oracle software release.
-6. Run fully scripted migrations between different platforms.

-Github supports a maximum file size of 100MB.
-However, Oracle dump files are compressed by an order of magnitude with the Advanced Compression option that is
+Note that Github supports a maximum file size of 100MB.
-freely available with Oracle OCI Always Free.

-The EXAMPLE schema in this repository compresses 22MB into a 2MB dump file.
+However, using the Advanced Compression option reduces file size by an order of magnitude (up to 10 times).

 ## Install
 Logged on to the subject database as ADMIN